Sidharth103249/Sidharth103249.github.io/factory sim dashboard (plc-opc-grafana-telemetry)/README.md

 # Industrial Telemetry Visualization: Siemens PLC TIA + OPC UA + Grafana

 This project demonstrates a full-stack simulation of a factory telemetry system — from PLC logic to real-time dashboards — using OPC UA as the data backbone.
+For a vidual walkthrough of the pipeline, click here. https://youtu.be/iq41lGUyn7w

 ##  Stack
 - Siemens S7-1500 logic (TIA Portal, simulated)